Advertisement

 • Employer’s Petition (Form I-129): For most work visas, your employer will need to file this form with U.S. Citizenship and Immigration Services (USCIS) on your behalf.
 Be sure to follow up with them to ensure the process is moving forward.

-See also Driver Jobs in Australia with Visa Sponsorship
+See also Farm Worker Jobs in Canada with Visa Sponsorship

 2. Pitfalls to Avoid During the Visa Application Process